Wealth Protection

 Our Family Law team is led by Amanda Melton a highly experienced lawyer with particular expertise in advising medium to high net worth clients in relation to complex financial assets.
 Amanda has been recognised in the Legal 500 for combining “exceptional professional knowledge with strong interpersonal skills” as well as for her “straight-talking approach and honesty about the potential pitfalls of a case”.

-We are recognised as one of the leading teams of family lawyers in the South East, being ranked Tier 1 by the Legal 500 for Bedfordshire, Buckinghamshire, Hertfordshire and Middlesex, and Band 2 ranked by Chambers & Partners for Watford, Uxbridge and the surrounding area.
+We are recognised as one of the leading teams of family lawyers in the South East, being ranked Tier 1 by the Legal 500 for Bedfordshire, Buckinghamshire, Hertfordshire and Middlesex, and Band 2 ranked by Chambers & Partners for the Thames Valley.

 How we can help you with wealth protection